jpden0yer/Hello-Adr-NDK/readme.txt

-this version of TiniView uses android natives
+This version of TiniView uses android natives
+Please expand this file